 Overall, it’s rather really simple to fix the issue of espresso pulling too fast.
 With just a few adjustments, you can get your espresso pulling at a normal rate, leading to great-tasting coffee!

-The main fix will rely on adjusting the grid size on your espresso grinder to a finer consistency, since the finer the grind means the slower the pull.
-However, other factors including the amount of grounds, tamping out air pockets, and even the flow rate of your machine also play a part in espresso pulling too fast.
+The main fix will rely on adjusting the grind size on your espresso grinder to a finer consistency, since the finer the grind means the slower the pull.
+However, other factors including the amount of grounds, proper distribution, tamping out air pockets, and even the flow rate of your machine also play a part in espresso pulling too fast.